Lower Canada: Population

 Lower Canada was populated mainly by Canadiens, an ethnic group who trace their ancestry to French colonists who settled in Canada from the 17th century onward.

 Transportation

 Travelling around Lower Canada was mainly by water along the St. Lawrence River.
-On land the only long-distance route was the Chemin du Roy or King's Highway, built in the 1730s by New France.
+On land, the only long-distance route was the Chemin du Roy, or King's Highway; it was built in the 1730s by New France.
 The King's Highway was, in addition to the mail route, the primary means of long-distance passenger travel until steamboats (1815) and railways (1850s) began to challenge the royal road.
-The royal road's importance waned after the 1850s and would not re-emerge as a key means of transportation until the modern highway system of Quebec was created in the 20th century.
+The royal road's importance waned after the 1850s and would not re-emerge as a key means of transportation until the highway system of Quebec was created in the 20th century.